Canada LLP - A Tax-Free and Highly Reputable Offshore Company

 So why not consider moving your headquarters to Canada – if only on paper?

-No Minimum Capital
+No Minimum Capital Requirements

-In addition, only 3 Canadian provinces provide a so-called "Full-Shield Limited Liability", which applies not only internally to the partners but also externally to third parties (British Columbia, New Brunswick and Saskatchewan).
-We offer an incorporation in British Columbia.
+In addition, only three Canadian provinces provide Full-Shield Limited Liability, which applies not only internally to the partners but also externally to third parties (British Columbia, New Brunswick, and Saskatchewan).
+We offer incorporation in British Columbia.

 No Bank Account Required